upscayl/upscayl/README.md

 ### 🍎 macOS
 > [!NOTE]
 > Upscayl is only compiled for x86_64 (Intel) and ARM (Apple Silicon) devices might experience subpar performance.
 Devices below macOS 11 are not supported.
+>
 > This is because GitHub Actions only supports building on macOS 11+ x86_64 (Intel) devices.
+>
+> Our builds aren't signed as we haven't sorted out required paid developer certificates yet.
+In the meantime, right click the `.app` and click Open, then click Open in the dialog window.

 1. Go to [releases section](https://github.com/upscayl/upscayl/releases/latest)
 2. Download the `upscayl-x.x.x-mac.dmg` file.
 3. Double click dmg, drag Upscayl icon into Applications folder.
 4. Open Finder, click 'Applications' tab in the left sidebar.
 Find Upscayl and right click on it.
 Select 'Open'.
 5. In the window that appears, press 'Open' yet again.

 ### 🐌 Windows
 (Windows 10 and later)

 1. Go to [releases section](https://github.com/upscayl/upscayl/releases/latest)
 2. Download the `.exe` file.
 3. Double click exe file, wait for installation, profit.

 # 👨‍🏫 Wiki - Tutorials and Guides